 Somewhere Warren Buffet is smiling, as his home turf makes a big list for some reason other than the fact he lives there.
 The happy juxtaposition that allows billionaires and broke young adults to coexist falls to several factors.
 First off, Omaha is home to a very cool music scene for a city of just 400,000.
 (Bright Eyes and pop producer Terry Lewis are both Omaha products.)
 Also, Omaha has revitalized its downtown and gotten smart about diversifying its employment base beyond the industries that first built the city.

-Jobbing it: Mutual of Omaha and ConAgra Foods remain two of Omaha’s top employers, and in 2001 Newsweek identified the city as one of the nation’s Top 10 high-tech havens — a sign the burg once known for livestock and insurance had entered the 21st Century.
+Jobbing it: Mutual of Omaha and ConAgra Foods remain two of Omaha’s top employers, and in 2001 Newsweek identified the city as one of the nation’s Top 10 high-tech havens — a sign the burg once known for livestock and insurance had entered the twenty-first century.

 Did you know: Cool Stuff in Omaha sits high on the list of the nation’s great hippie/head shops, offering an eclectic variety of incense sticks, CDs, tie-dyed clothing and Halloween costume accessories.
 The city is also the birthplace of the Reuben sandwich, which makes sense if you get the munchies after using all that head shop gear you bought at Cool Stuff.